diegomarln/diegomarln/README.md

   💫 About Me
 </h2>

 Hello!
-I'm Diego, a Systems Engineering student passionate about backend development and database solutions.
+I'm Diego, a Systems Engineering student passionate about backend development.
 I specialize in building REST APIs, working with multiple database systems, and creating scalable architectures.
 I have hands-on experience with Spring Boot, Laravel, and Node.js, alongside proficiency in Oracle, SQL Server, and MySQL.
 Currently seeking opportunities to contribute to development teams and grow professionally.

 ---